 Access to Careers Fairs and Networking Events

 While careers fairs and networking events offer fantastic opportunities to source paid work or experience, they are also a good way to network with different employers and explore a wide variety of careers, as well as developing confidence in your self-presentation skills.
+You can find out when our next event is on in FutureMe.

-Graduate and Professional Employability Workshops
+Personal and Professional Employability Workshops

 Other Useful Online Resources